 We’d love to see your photos, so please share your favourite shots with us via social media, using the hashtag #RichmondMoments.

 Home to more than 250 Akebono trees, Garry Point Park is the best spot in Richmond to see cherry blossoms.
-And although the park’s 2021 Richmond Cherry Blossom Festival is going virtual this year, you can still bring yourself and your camera here this spring to snap some scenic images.
+This year, park’s 2022 Richmond Cherry Blossom Festival will be in person.
+Bring yourself and your camera here this spring to snap some scenic images.

 Garry Point Park is home to 255 cherry trees. | Photo: Tourism Richmond

 On the main Sea Island road to Vancouver International Airport, there are multiple cherry trees and magnolia trees lining the route.
 While you’re in the area, add a side-visit to Iona Beach Regional Park for some top-notch birding—and the chance to see birds such as eagles, hummingbirds, red-tailed hawks, and more.

 Spring is also the perfect time to spot magnolias. | Photo: Tourism Richmond

 This unique, family-favourite park is studded with aviation-related installations and information panels—plus a plethora of young blossom trees.
 It’s also a great spot for a picnic!

 A popular nature enclave in the heart of the city, Minoru Park is home to some well-established blossom trees as well as lots of fragrant flowerbeds and ponds that attract a variety of birdlife.
 Give yourself plenty of time to explore the park and consider taking some photos near Minoru Chapel.

 Springtime at Minoru Park. | Photo: Tourism Richmond